What Sundance, Rotterdam, and SBIFF Are Really Signaling Right Now

 Film Festival Insider™ Weekly

-Film Festival Insider™ Weekly is your no-fluff guide to the festival circuit.
-Each week, Heather Brittain breaks down industry news and festival trends—then shows you what they mean for your film.
+Film Festival Insider™ Weekly is your go-to guide to the festival circuit.
+Each week, Heather Brittain breaks down industry news and festival trends - then shows you what they mean for your film.
 Get clarity, context, and action steps to submit smarter and gain traction.
-Because strategy—not luck—is what gets films selected.
+Because strategy - not luck - is what gets films selected.